OpenSource-Sorcerer/Car_Black_Box_Project/README.md

    - Mastery of Embedded C with PIC Microcontrollers

-   - Gained knowledge about Communication Protocols( UART, I2C )(i.e. peripharel programming) and files management
+   - Gained knowledge about Communication Protocols( UART, I2C )(i.e. peripharel programming),  files management and softwares like MPLAB IDE V5.35(for development), tinyBuildIn(For programming microcontroller) and TeraTerm(For debugging)

 # Future Enhancements